Colds AntiVirals and Herbal AntiBiotics

 Virus particles (virions) are 100 times smaller than a single bacteria cell.
 The bacterial cell alone is more than 10 times smaller than a human cell and a human cell is 10 times smaller than the diameter of a single human hair.
 Viruses are the smallest of all the microbes.
 They are said to be so small that 500 million rhinoviruses (which cause the common cold) could fit onto the head of a pin.
 They are unique because they only come alive and are able to multiply inside the cells of other living things.
 The cell they multiply in is called the host cell.

 Viruses by themselves are not alive.
 They cannot grow or multiply on their own and need to enter a human or animal cell and take over the cell to help them multiply.
 Viruses do not have the chemical machinery needed to survive on their own.
 These viruses may also infect bacterial cells.
-They, thus seek out host cells in which they can multiply.
+They therefore seek out host cells in which they can multiply.
 They have a key that fits certain cells (e.g. a cold virus has a key to fit nasorespiratory cells).
 These viruses enter the body from the environment or other individuals from soil to water to air via nose, mouth, or any breaks in the skin and seek a cell to infect.
 Once inside, they take over the cell and replicate themselves very quickly, each of these replicates do the same with neighbouring cells.
 And so the infection spreads.

 The anatomy of a virus